go-kod/kod/README.md

 }
 ```

-You can use toml struct tags to specify the name that should be used for a field in a config file.
-For example, we can change the greeterOptions struct to the following.
+You can use TOML struct tags to specify the name that should be used for a field in a config file.
+For example, we can change the `greeterOptions` struct to the following.

 ```go
 type greeterOptions struct {